A climb to meet the God: Trekking-cum-Pilgrimage in Velliangiri Hills

 With every bang of the instruments, the music

-gradually reached its crescendo sending thundering waves through our body.
+gradually reached its crescendo, sending thundering waves through our bodies.

 Following the music, the head priest began to chant prayers praising Lord